andey-robins/webnotes/sca/power.md

 If the power traces fall within some normal distribution, we cna then begin to model the system.
 That's the convergence we want.
 - we would estimate the properties with x-bar and s^2 to be the estimates of mu and sigma respectively.

+## Power Analysis
+Direct Interpretation of a small number of traces + complex statistical methods gives us a quite challenging system which requires detailed knowledge of implementation.

+### Template Attacks
+Template attacks leverage a "template" of waht the operations look like to get information about the data being used during an attack.